“I live and die by your website!” ~ a coordinator in Washington

 Let’s revamp this under-developed task from a choice menu.

-First, students will design a character’s room on paper, then create a diorama or build it in Google SketchUp, and finally ensure each item reflects something about the character.
+First, students design a character’s room on paper or in Google SketchUp, showing items that reflect the character’s traits.

 How I’d improve a low-level question about a story’s genre.